 What is the Local Plan?

 Every local authority needs a Local Plan.
-It is land-use planning document that sets out how the borough should be developed over the next 15 years, in line with the requirements of national policy and legislation.
-It comprises a book of policies and a map of proposals that will replace the Council’s existing Unitary Development Plan, adopted in February 2000.
+It is a land-use planning document that sets out how the Borough should be developed over the next 15 years, in line with the requirements of national policy and legislation.
+It comprises a book of policies and a map of proposals that will replace the saved policies of the council’s existing Unitary Development Plan, adopted in February 2000.

 The Local Plan must set the overall requirement for housing and other development over the Plan period and must identify enough land for development to meet this requirement.
-The Council’s proposed Local Plan is being prepared to be submitted to the Secretary of State during 2020 and, once adopted, will be used to making decisions on individual planning applications for the next 15 years.
+Once adopted, following independent examination, the Local Plan will be used to make decisions on individual planning applications for the next 15 years.

 - Plan for the infrastructure, homes and jobs that our residents need